 For some, the show is it since 1996.
 For others this is after the '90s or after Bruno Gaccio left in 2007.
 Some viewers still found the show funny though.

 Nicolas Sarkozy's presidency was comedy gold for many French humorists and caricaturists, including those who work on the show, much like what the Thatcher era was for Spitting Image.
-Time will tell if the show will enjoy as much success under François Hollande's presidency.
+The show didn't enjoy as much success under François Hollande's presidency.
 One thing is sure though: François loves to sing.
 Some notable examples include Gné hé hé, Alors on flippe, Les Playboys, Emploioutai, and even Wrecking Ball (though this one was sung by Manuel Valls).

 Ratings of the show took a nosedive since the revamp that followed Vincent Bolloré's purchase of Canal+.
 First of all, the show was moved on encrypted schedules, which diminished its audience by a large margin.
 Then the historical anchorman, PPD, was removed.
 Then Bolloré specifically ordered to addJustin Bieber and Kim Kardashian.

 They Changed It, Now It Sucks: The average reaction to the December 2015 un-cancellation.
 Among other things, PPD no longer presents the show.
 Many think that the Guignols will never the same now that Vincent Bolloré is in power, and when you see the changes made to the Guignols and how pretty much everyone from Canal+ is leaving (when they are not outright pushed to leave), it is hard to disagree.
 Their coverage of the American presidential campaign and their caricature of Donald Trump largely felt out of touch with the public.
 The YouTube videos dislike ratios are hammering it further.